Experience and training

 I am an approved provider under a number of private healthcare insurance plans for coverage of fees of clients with private medical insurance policies: Cigna, AXA PPP, Vitality and Aviva.

-I have worked for large companies and public sector organisations, and offer coaching and facilitation services to organisational clients.
+I have worked for a number of large companies and public sector organisations, and offer coaching and facilitation services to organisational clients.
 I have a career background in change and internal communication, and an MSc in Organisation Consulting from Ashridge Business School.
 In the past I have also worked as a science and business journalist and editor.